DarkDimius/scala.github.com/sips/pending/_posts/2017-01-13-binary-compatibility.md

   - lazy vals.
 Can be simulated by explicitly writing an implementation in source;
   - case classes.
 Can be simulated by explicitly defining getters and other members synthesized for a case class(`copy`, `productArity`, `apply`, `unApply`, `unapply`).

-The features listed below cannot be easily re-implemented in a class or trait annotated with `@binaryCompatible`.
+The features listed below cannot be easily re-implemented in a class or trait annotated with `@stableABI`.
   - default arguments;
   - default methods.
 See Addendum;
   - constant types(both explicit and inferred);
   - inline.

-## `@binaryCompatible` and Scala.js
+## `@stableABI` and Scala.js

 Allowing to write API-defining classes in Scala instead of Java will allow them to compile with Scala.js, which would have benefit of sharing the same source for two ecosystems.